HugCls/GHRM/README.md

 # GHRM

-2025-04-10: "Patience expands your options.
-If you insist on immediate gratification, your choices are severely limited." - Ralph Marston
+2025-04-11: "It's your life-but only if you make it so." - Eleanor Roosevelt